craftercms/docs/source/developers/extensions/resources/form-data-source-plugins.rst

 Project Plugin Directory Structure
 ----------------------------------

-When creating project plugins, the JS files location for the project plugins uses a convention where the data source files needs to go in the following location:
+When creating plugins, the JS files location for the plugins uses a convention where the data source files needs to go in the following location:

 * **Data Sources** : authoring/static-assets/plugins/{yourPluginId}/datasource/{yourPluginName}/JS_FILE.js